Skip to primary navigation Skip to content Skip to footer

 Jura Music Festival

-If you love traditional music, this event is a great celebration of Scottish folk with ceilidhs and traditional instruments and is a highlight for locals and visitors alike.
+If you love traditional music, this event is an excellent celebration of Scottish folk, featuring ceilidhs and traditional instruments, and is a highlight for locals and visitors alike.
 Performances, workshops and sessions go on throughout the weekend at the end of September – and why not cheer with a dram?

 Whisky journey top tip #6: match the local flavours

-I firmly believe that one of the uttermost joys of travelling is discovering a place and a culture through the local flavours.
-Locally sourced products can share so much about the land where they are grown or produced.
-This is very true for whisky, but a delightful way of experiencing a whisky trip is making sure that you pair the drams with some resident treats – from seafood to cheese, chocolate or even honey, you can play with the tasting notes and make it an even more memorable journey for your palate.
+I firmly believe that one of the greatest joys of travelling is discovering a place and a culture through the local flavours.
+Locally sourced products can reveal a great deal about the land where they are grown or produced.
+This is particularly true for whisky, but a delightful way to experience a whisky trip is to pair the drams with some local treats – from seafood to cheese, chocolate, or even honey, you can play with the tasting notes and make it an even more memorable journey for your palate.

 Whisky journey top tip (extra): learn a few Gaelic rudiments

-If you are new to Scotland or not too experienced, you’ll soon find that the whisky industry’s vocabulary is very imbibed in Scottish Gaelic.
-A bit for tradition and a bit because the language evokes a certain history that works a treat for marketing, you’ll come across names which range widely in pronunciation difficulty – I have seen people frown while trying to pronounce Auchentoshan or Bunnahabhain.
+If you are new to Scotland or not too experienced, you’ll find that the whisky industry’s vocabulary is very imbued in Scottish Gaelic.
+A bit for tradition and a bit because the language evokes a certain history that works well for marketing.
+You’ll often come across names that range widely in pronunciation difficulty – I have seen people frown while trying to pronounce Auchentoshan or Bunnahabhain.
 Therefore, a wee revision on how things are pronounced in Gaelic and learning a few recurring words (glen= valley; aber=confluence of waters and so on…) will make your life easier and some locals will appreciate the effort!

 Continue reading…